Resources

 Key takeaways in this homeowner guide:

 • Building science backs this up.
 And window kit manufacturers claim energy savings may be more dramatic that homeowners actually experience.
-Thermal curtains may provide better temporary insulation in most cases.

 • To truly solve the underlying problem, a whole-home approach is needed.
 Professional air sealing and upgraded insulation is the right fix.
-(Learn how to get both at no upfront cost.)

 How window insulation kits work